Satima2002/Satima2002/README.md

 - 👋 Hi, I’m @Satima2002
-- 👀 I’m interested in different things, but my dream is to become a game designer in Ryot games.
+- 👀 I want to become the part of Ryot games.